hpcleuven/VscDocumentation/source/software/software_stack.rst

 manage all this by hand is clearly not an option.

 We deal with this on the VSC clusters in the following way.
-First, we've defined the concept of a :ref:`toolchain <toolchains>` on most of the newer clusters.
+First, we've defined the concept of a :ref:`toolchain <toolchains>`.
 They consist of a set of compilers, MPI library and basic libraries that work together well with each other, and then a number of applications and other libraries compiled with that set of tools and thus often dependent on those.
 We use tool chains based on the